jerryfletcher21/roboauto/README.md

 $ pip install --break-system-packages .
 ```

+## Configuration

-Copy config/config.ini in ~/.config/roboauto/ and edit it
+Copy config/config.ini to ~/.config/roboauto/config.ini and edit it.

-Create scripts lightning-node and message-notification in ~/.config/roboauto/,
+Create scripts lightning-node and message-notification in
-some examples are in data/
+~/.config/roboauto/, some examples are in data/

+lightning-node should support 3 actions:
+* check: takes an invoice and an amount and exits with an error status
+  if the invoice is not for the correct amount
+* pay: takes an invoice and a label and pays the invoice
+* invoice: takes an amount and a label, create the invoice and prints it
+  to stdout

+message-notification takes an event and a message, and should send a
+message notification.

 If you use core lightning and simplex for notifications:
 ```